I’m sure you knew already, but in case you didn’t, I tell you: email marketing is one of the most powerful tools that exist to sell anything.

-If you write long paragraphs with lots of commas readers will feel weighed down and probably delete the email before they finished reading the first two sentences.
+If you write long paragraphs with lots of commas readers will feel weighed down and probably delete the email before they finished reading the first 2 sentences.

-Break the text in small chunks, 2 sentences maximum per paragraph.
+Break the copy into small chunks, 2 sentences maximum per paragraph.

-You can use photos to make the email more attractive to the eye but if you do so, take in consideration those readers with images disabled.
+You can use photos to make the email more attractive to the eye but if you do so, take into consideration those readers with images disabled.

-For these cases, you need to make sure that the text is still readable and that it doesn’t look too scruffy.
+For these cases, you need to make sure the copy is still readable and the email doesn’t look scruffy.

 6. Add an attractive CTA

-If you have made it and the reader has arrived to the end, make sure he doesn’t leave without taking that action you have thought of before sitting down to write your email.
+If you have made it and the prospect has read all the way til the end, make sure he doesn’t leave without taking that action you have thought of before sitting down to write your email.

 Make sure there is always something for the reader when they click on it.

-Stick to your promise, if you tell them they will find a free e-book about marketing tips, make sure that’s what they find when clicking on the link.
+Stick to your promise, if you tell them they will find a free e-book with marketing tips, make sure that’s what they find when clicking on the link.